Tester to lead Senate probe on failures to spot Chinese spy balloons earlier

 “We still have questions about why they didn’t discover these balloons sooner, these objects sooner,” Senate Majority Leader Charles Schumer (D-N.Y.) said Tuesday.
 “Sen. Tester is going to lead our caucus in investigating this.
 It’s a good question.
 We need to answer it.”

-Tester will spearhead the investigation as the chairman of the Senate’s Defense Appropriations Subcommittee.
+Tester will spearhead the investigation as the chairman of the Senate Appropriations Defense Subcommittee.

 Schumer explained that his Democratic colleagues especially want to know why three balloons that entered the nation’s airspace during the Trump administration weren’t detected until years afterward.